stevencombs/retrocombs.github.io/_posts/2016/2016-10-09-review-field-notes-sweet-tooth.md

 You can use these colors to code the contents of each memo book, but I threw caution to the wind and grabbed a yellow pad to my first formal event; my nephew’s wedding.

 I took the yellow memo book out of my pocket during the wedding dinner and my sister in-law immediately asked what it was as I scribed a note.
-The foil embossed field note title on the front was likely to have caught her eye.
+The foil embossed Field Note title on the front was likely to have caught her eye.

 ![][image-3]

 For the rest of the event, anytime I brought out the notepad, my brother would proclaim, "He just thought of something!"
-Why yes I did and I finally had a way to capture thoughts quickly while suited up.
+Why yes I did and I finally had a place to capture my thoughts quickly while suited up and separated from my larger notebook.

 # Quality
 Upon first inspection, I did not believe these 3½" × 5½" memo books would hold up over time.
-The front and back covers are made of the same paper as the pages inside except they are thicker at 100-lb versus the 70-lb pages.
-However, my concerns were unfounded.
+The front and back covers are made of the same paper as the pages inside except they are thicker at 100-lb versus the 70-lb interior pages.
+My concern was unfounded.

 ![][image-4]